 - 1. NetCOBOL Studio is started by specifying the workspace created for the sample program.
 See "Preparing the workspace". - 2.
+In the Dependency view, select the SAMPLE15 project.

-The presence of the sample15 project is confirmed by using the "Dependency" view.
-If there is no sample15 project, import the project for the sample program into the NetCOBOL Studio workspace.
+If there is no SAMPLE15 project, import the project for the sample program into the NetCOBOL Studio workspace.
 See "Importing sample program project into NetCOBOL Studio workspace".